iBeliever/quickly/README.md

 QMLify
 ======

+QMLify is a build tool and QML module which provides an ES6/node-like environment for Javascript used in QML.

-QMLify is a build tool which uses Babel to compile ES6 code into the standard ES5 Javascript that QML understands.
+The build tool, `qmlify`, uses Babel to compile ES6 code into the standard ES5 Javascript and then applys additional transforms to target the custom JS environment that QML uses.
 Because QML uses its own syntax for imports, QMLify wraps Babel to transpile the `require`/`exports` code that Babel outputs into `.import` code that QML uses.

-In addition to the `qmlify` transpiler, there is also a QML module called `QuickFill` which adds some polyfills to the QML JS environment, including extensions on `Array`, `String`, and `Object`, plus the `Symbol`, `Reflector`, `Promise`, and collection classes, and the `fetch` API.
-The polyfill library is based on [Aurelia Polyfills](https://github.com/aurelia/polyfills) with some slight tweaks to work around the lack of globals support in QML.
+In additional to the actual ES6 language features, QMLify provides some polyfills to add missing ES6 classes or methods as well as some standard features from Node.js such as `__dirname` and `__filename`.
+The polyfills are available both in ES6 as normal classes and methods, and from QML using the `QuickFill` module.
+See the Polyfills of this README for more details on how to use them.

 ### Installation